 The Community Action and Problem Solving process was devised by Earth Force in 1998 to increase student engagement in solving environmental problems.
 Since that time the process has been refined and improved through an ongoing process of testing, evaluating, and redesigning.
 Through this process we have been able to devise a model that is educator friendly.

-In addition to our development, we regularly review the prevailing research to ensure that we are incorporating the latest thinking on education.
+In addition to our ongoing improvement process, we regularly review the prevailing research to ensure that we are incorporating the latest thinking on education.
+We are working with a group of researchers, professional trainers, and experts in youth advocacy to continually improve our program.
 You can read our background research on the three schools of thought behind Empowered STEM: Action Civics, High Quality STEM, and Project-Based Learning.

 For more information on how these traditions work together, contact us at email@example.com.